 SCADA is a data acquisition and intelligence tool that provides insights into the performance of the manufacturing enterprise from a production and productivity standpoint.
 Information from SCADA can help in broader decision making and hence issue commands to respective plants.
 SCADA is different from DCS from the perspective that it is not process state driven but information or event driven.
 It goes without saying that different DCS systems can feed data to the central SCADA to harvest consolidated data over a large geographical area.

 Artificial Neural Network (ANN)

 With the advent of computers and their application in manufacturing, the ability to gather data and make sense out of it has become immense.
 However, it was all still analyzing past data and then human intelligence to take decisions.
 But with the developments in neural networks and machine learning, manufacturing systems can become quasi-intelligent.
-They can be trained to learn existing stimuli and response and asked to predict future outcomes through modelling.
+They can be trained to learn existing stimuli and response and asked to predict future outcomes through modeling.
 The models that enable these can not only predict outcomes but can also become intelligent enough to recommend actions to bridge the gap between “as-is” and “ideal” states.

 AI does not eliminate the need for factory personnel in manufacturing, it empowers them in decision making by harnessing the power of intelligence and predictive algorithms.